microsoft/azure-iot-developer-kit/docs/getting-started.md

 ## Step.4 Configure WiFi

-*This method is subject to be changed soon*
+*This section is subject to be changed soon*

 In the solution window, run your task through **Quick Open** (`Ctrl+P`) by typing 'task', `Space` and command name.
 In this case, 'task config_wifi':